IPA Action Group: Towards an International Database of Geoelectrical Surveys on Permafrost (IDGSP)

 • Financial support for repetition of ERT surveys Application

 One of the aims of the IPA Action Group is to promote the repetition of historical ERT surveys with high significance for the permafrost community.
-Within this purpose, financial support is available for field work in 2021, 2022 and 2023.
-Please fill in the following form: Financial support form for 2022
+Within this purpose, financial support is available for field work, Please fill in the following form: Financial support form

 • Database structure